“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 Reducing emissions begins with spotting opportunities.
 There is plenty of inspiration, if you know where to look.

-How can companies lower their corporate carbon emissions?
+How can companies lower their carbon footprint?

 Reducing greenhouse gas emissions begins with spotting the opportunities.
 And there is plenty of inspiration, if you know where to look.
 Like these potential measures: